Role: Interaction Designer

 - GDA has recently experimented with AGVs: videos that are automatically produced based on assets inputted by the advertiser (such as logos, slogans, and product images).

-The following design was the lead designers first attempt at integrating Google Maps and AGVs.
+The following design was the lead designer's first attempt at integrating Google Maps and AGVs.
 In the three designs shown below, an auto-generated video would play once the user scrolls over the ad.
-Once the AGV concludes, it would fade to expose a map of the local business.
+Once the AGV concludes, it will fade to expose a map of the local business.

 User Research: Round 1